About This Chevrolet Silverado Build

 Fitment Breakdown: Fuel Off-Road Ripper D590 on the Chevrolet Silverado

 I walked around this Silverado for twenty minutes, and the fitment is spot on.
-These 20x10 Fuel Off-Road Ripper D590s push the stance out just enough to look aggressive without looking like a mall crawler.
-The negative offset gives the truck that wide, planted footprint we crave.
+We are looking at a 20x10 Fuel Off-Road Ripper D590 setup that sits perfectly.
+That ten-inch width pushes the wheel out just enough to give the truck a serious, aggressive stance.

 What We Recommend for Chevrolet Silverado Owners